UtvactCoda/IoT-Project/README.md

 - node node_modules/node-red/red.js

 You can stop the program at any time by pressing the buttons **CTRL** and **C** at the same time while having the terminal in focus.

+## Firmware installation (installing MicroPython on the Raspberry Pi Pico WH)
+1. Go to the following webpage: https://micropython.org/download/rp2-pico-w/
+2. Click on the link that says something along the lines of:
+    - _v1.20.0 (2023-04-26) .uf2 [Release notes] (latest)_
+    - **Note:** I use that exact firmware version as written above.
+The file I flashed the bootloader with is called:
+        _rp2-pico-w-20230426-v1.20.0.uf2_
+3. Save this file to your PC.
+4. On your Raspberry Pi Pico WH, there is a button next to the micro-USB port.
+This is called “BOOTSEL”.
+Press and hold this button while connecting your Pico to the PC.
+5. A new storage media will appear in “My Computer”.
+It should be called: **RPI-RP2**.
+6. Navigate into that folder and drag-and-drop the file you just downloaded into the folder.
+7. Your pico might blink, and you might also hear the Windows USB connect/disconnect sounds a couple of times.
+8. When the process is done, the storage media called: **RPI-RP2** will disappear from “My Computer”.
+9. Done!

+**Note:** If you don't see the storage media **RPI-RP2** anymore, then don't worry.
+We will use the program Thonny to access and edit the contents of the Pico.
+We can still communicate with the Pico even if it is not visible on "My Computer".

+## Uploading the code to your Raspberry Pi Pico WH
+The code to upload to the Picos are available here on GitHub.
+The files you need to download (or copy and paste the contents of) are specified below.

+### File structure
+- _./Code/_
+    - _./Pico-WH/Common/credentials.py_
+    - _./Pico-WH/Common/wifi.py_
+    - _./Pico-WH/Sensors/Temperature/outdoor.py_
+    - _./Pico-WH/Sensors/Temperature/indoor.py_
+    - _./Pico-WH/Servers/lcd.py_

+The “/” describes paths, or directories if you will; which describes where to find the code.
+There’s a folder called _“Code”_ here in the GitHub repository (where you are reading this tutorial) that you can look inside to find the code for all of the devices.
+The dot means "the current directory".

+The _/Common/_ folder contains code that is copied and run on all of the devices, regardless of their purpose (measuring values, serving web pages etc.).
+In this case they share the same network configuration as they are all using the same Wi-Fi network.

+Using Thonny, upload the necessary _.py_-files for each device into their root folder (the top-most folder in the directory hierarchy).
+Below I have specified exactly which files should be uploaded to which Raspberry Pi Pico WH device.

+#### Pico WH - Server (The one with the LCD attached to it)
+- _./Code/_
+    - _./Pico-WH/Common/credentials.py_
+    - _./Pico-WH/Common/wifi.py_
+    - _./Pico-WH/Servers/lcd.py_

+#### Pico WH - Outdoor (The one with the DS18B20 sensor attached to it)
+- _./Code/_
+    - _./Pico-WH/Common/credentials.py_
+    - _./Pico-WH/Common/wifi.py_
+    - _./Pico-WH/Sensors/Temperature/outdoor.py_

+#### Pico WH - Indoor (The one with the DHT11 sensor attached to it)
+- _./Code/_
+    - _./Pico-WH/Common/credentials.py_
+    - _./Pico-WH/Common/wifi.py_
+    - _./Pico-WH/Sensors/Temperature/indoor.py_

+**Before running the code, ensure the following:**
+Your Raspberry Pi Pico WH must be selected as the code interpreter in the bottom right of Thonny.
+If not, then click on the text (it might say something along the lines of "_Local Python 3_"), and then select your Pico in the drop-down list.
+The text should look like:
+_MicroPython (Raspberry Pi Pico) COM **x**_
+The "**x**" is a number that corresponds to the port in which the Pico is connected to your PC.

+#### How to run the code
+For each of the Picos, you should run the _.py_ file that corresponds to its role/name.
+For example, on the Pico WH - Server (with the LCD on it), run _lcd.py_, and for the Pico WH - Outdoor, run the _outdoor.py_ file.
+You run the code by clicking on the green "Run" (play)-button in Thonny.
+To stop the program at any time, click the red "Stop"-button.